Volkswagen ID. Unyx 08: Design

-Design and features

-The ID.
-UNYX 08's front fascia features slim, upward-sweeping headlights and a centrally-positioned Volkswagen logo.
-As with most Chinese EVs, it features hidden door handles.
-The blackened A-pillars create a floating roof effect.
-A streamlined silhouette is present.
-The rear uses slender taillights and a red Volkswagen logo is also present.
-Gold ID.
-UNYX and "与众08" badges are present.
-A panoramic sunroof is optional.
+Equipment

 The interior of the ID.
-UNYX 08 integrates a wraparound cockpit design with eco-friendly and skin-friendly interior materials.
+Unyx 08 integrates a wraparound cockpit design with eco-friendly and skin-friendly materials.
 The ID.
-UNYX 08 uses a Level 2++ ADAS system with support for over-the-air updates and large language model-powered AI assistant.
+Unyx 08 uses a Level 2 ADAS system with support for over-the-air updates and large language model-powered AI assistant.
+The ADAS system uses a sensor suite consisting of 3 mmWave radars, 11 cameras, and 12 ultrasonic sensors, and is powered by two of XPeng's Turing chips for a total of 1500 TOPS.
 An illuminated wolf badge is also present on the third brake light below the spoiler.

+Two 15-inch 2.5K touchscreens are utilized, similar to that of the ID.
+Era 9X, along with a 10.25-inch instrument cluster, all powered by a Qualcomm Snapdragon 8295P SoC.
+Volkswagen chose to use physical controls on the steering wheel and doors.
+Dual wireless phone chargers are on top of the lower storage area, rear occupants get folding tray tables that fold down from the front seats, a 20-speaker system comes standard, and the seats are exclusively available with leather upholstery; the front seats get 10-way power adjustment.
+A 1.74 m2 power-dimming panoramic sunroof is also present and has 10 levels of opacity that can be changed by voice control or through the touchscreen.

 Powertrain

 The ID.
-UNYX 08 will be offered in both rear-wheel-drive and all-wheel-drive versions.
-Rear-wheel-drive models exclusively use a 308 hp electric motor.
-All-wheel-drive versions use the same rear motor, but add a 187 hp electric motor at the front.
-Both versions use lithium iron phosphate batteries supplied by CATL, however the capacity of the battery is not yet known.
-The range is unknown, but the ID.
-UNYX 08 will have a range of up to 435 mi on the CLTC cycle.
-It is built on an 800-volt architecture.
+Unyx 08 is offered in both rear-wheel-drive and all-wheel-drive versions.
+Rear-wheel-drive models use a 308 hp rear permanent magnet synchronous motor.
+All-wheel-drive versions use the same rear motor and add a 188 hp AC induction motor at the front axle, for a total of 496 hp.
+Both versions use lithium iron phosphate batteries supplied by CATL, and comes with 82.4 or 95 kWh battery capacities.
+The ID.
+Unyx 08 has a range of up to 730 km on the CLTC cycle.
+It is built on an 800-volt architecture, allowing for a 10–80% charging time of 20 minutes for both packs.